 Food waste is disposed of in special lined trash cans with tight fitting lids.
-Except for the uncovered trash can outside the Reef Development office trailer, the food waste containers were found to be properly covered and lined and free of non-indigenous invasive arthropod species.
+Outdoor food waste containers were found to be properly covered and lined and free of non-indigenous invasive arthropod species.

 Trash containers not used for food waste are labeled to prevent improper disposal of food waste.